douglasamante/ga_to_optimize_ann/README.md

 Depth-1 last hidden layer since last layer is output layer*
 ```

-# Use of genetic Algorithm in action
+# Use of genetic Algorithm in Action

-After of you do run evolution execution, you will look some genetic algorithm approach, for instance:
+After of you do run evolution execution, you will look some genetic algorithm approaches, for instance:

 ### Mutation will hapeness now!